Top 26 Employee Retention Strategies for the “New” Work World!

 One of the major reasons that make employees quit is the lack of compensation.
 To avoid this, you can give fair and just appraisals to every deserving candidate.
 A salary hike is another way to retain top performers.
 Your workforce would be demotivated if they do not receive the proper benefits.

-Thus, leaders should build a competitive benefits package such as:
+Thus, leaders should build a competitive benefit package such as: